-Pollok House, highland cows, non-stop torrential rain, a barbecue and a red-headed (ginger) bride set the scene for a lovely wedding that was surely about as Scottish as a wedding could be.
+Highland cows, non-stop torrential rain, a barbecue and a red-headed (ginger) bride set the scene for Kellyann and David’s wedding photographs at Pollock House that were surely about as Scottish as a wedding could be.

 As an experiment, rather than choosing all the photographs from a wedding myself I thought it might be interesting to see what Kellyann and David would choose themselves so I asked them to pick their 20 favourite shots.
 As a photographer I might choose pictures that were perhaps technically successful or nice in a purely aesthetic way, but I have long been aware that clients often choose different pictures to me, which is why I offer couples over 200 pictures to choose from.
 I find it interesting that brides and grooms often focus on pictures that aren’t necessarily the most exciting, dynamic or artistic choice and instead sway towards shots that simply include their close friends and family.